Master of International Affairs 5-year (3+2) Degree with the Texas A&M Departments of International Studies and Economics

 Applicants who decide to submit test scores should upload a copy of their Test Score Report to their Internal Application.
 Official scores are not needed, but can be sent to Texas A&M University using the following codes.
 (GRE Code: 6003 / GMAT Code: 7B7-K9-57)

-Please visit with your undergrad advisor to discuss applying to the 3+2 MIA program.
-It is imperative students meet with their advisor to ensure they are on track to complete all requirements for their undergrad degree except for the courses that double count toward both their undergrad and MIA degree.
-Submit the following via the 3+2 MIA Internal Application:
+Students applying to the 3+2 MIA degree are required to meet with their undergrad advisor to discuss applying to the 3+2 MIA program.
+The student and advisor should fill out the corresponding course planner below to ensure the student is on track to complete all undergraduate requirements for their degree (except for the courses that double count toward both their undergrad and MIA) prior to fall entry into the 3+2 degree.
+The student will then upload a copy of their completed and signed course planner to their Fall 2024: 3+2 MIA Internal Application.

-Questions about the application or application process should be directed to Ashlee Treadway or Kathryn Meyer in the Bush School Admissions Office.
-Our contact information:
+Questions about applying to the 3+2 MIA degree should be directed to Ashlee Treadway or Kathryn Meyer in the Bush School Graduate Admissions Office:

 All documents on this page are in PDF format.
 To view documents, you must have the latest version of Adobe Acrobat Reader installed on your computer.